codeclinic/wp-spamfree/tags/1.3.1/readme.txt

 Comment spam has been a problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is a solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **The WP-SpamFree plugin virtually eliminates automated comment spam from bots.**

 = Features =
 1. Virtually eliminates automated comment spam from bots.
-It ensures that your commenters are in fact, human.
+It ensures that your commenters are in, fact human.
 2. No CAPTCHA's, challenge questions or other inconvenience to site visitors - it just works.
-3. No false positives, which leads to fewer frustrated readers, and less work for you.
-You won't have to sift through your Akismet queue anymore, because, there won't be much there.
-4. The beauty of this plugin is the method of blocking spam.
-It takes a different approach than most and stops spam at the door.
+3. The beauty of this plugin is the simplicity.
+Sometimes the best solutions are the simplest ones.
-5. The code is has an extremely low overhead and won't slow down your blog.
-(Very light database access.)
+4. The code is has an extremely low overhead and won't slow down your blog.
+(No database reading or writing.)
-6. Completely compatible with all cache plugins, including WP-Cache.
+5. Completely compatible with all cache plugins, including WP-Cache.
 Not all anti-spam plugins can say that.
-7. Easy to install - Versions 1.3 and up don't require editing any external files!
+6. Version 1.3+ doesn't require editing any external files!
-8. A counter on your dashboard to keep track of all the spam it's blocking.

 = Background =
 Before I developed this plugin, our team and clients experienced the same frustration you do with comment spam on your blog.
 Every blog we manage had comment moderation enabled, Akismet and various other anti-spam plugins installed, but we still had a ton of comments tagged as spam by Akismet that we had to sort through.
 This wasted a lot of valuable time, and we all know, time is money.
 We needed a solution.